Marketing & SEO

 Relying on Visuals

 Visual content is usually way more powerful than written content.
-This is why you need to make sure that your strategy involves the use of a lot of visual content.
+This is why you need to make sure that your strategy for branding involves the use of a lot of visual content.
 It can include images, videos, infographics, illustrations, GIFs, and so on.
 Keep in mind that you need to organically integrate all of these into your plan and help you develop an emotional connection between your brand and your audience.
 So, don’t try to use visuals “just because” – always have an aim.

 images in branding